johnboyer/mailgun-manager/README.md

 * json-lib 2.4 (jdk15)
 * javax.mail 1.5

-If you're using [Apache Ivy](http://ant.apache.org/ivy) for dependency management, an `ivy.xml` file has been included in the root of the project.
-Otherwise, it will need to be converted to a Maven POM file.

 ### Import Project
-The following steps assume that you're using Eclipse with the [Egit](http://www.eclipse.org/egit) and [Apache IvyDE](http://ant.apache.org/ivy/ivyde/index.html) plugin.
+The following steps assume that you're using Eclipse with the [Egit](http://www.eclipse.org/egit) plugin.

 1. In Eclipse, click File > Import > Git > Projects from Git.
 2. Then click Next > Clone URI, set the Connection to Git, set the URI, and click Next > Next > Next > Finish.
 3. Click Import existing projects, click Working Directory, and click Next > Finish.
-4. In the Project Explorer, right-click the project, and click Ivy > Resolve.

 ## API Reference

 The `MailgunManager` class in the `com.rodaxsoft.mailgun` package is a facade class that implements the following methods:

-* `addMailingListMember(String, ListMember)`
+* `addMailingListMember(String, ListMemberRequest)`
 * `addMailingListMembers(String, List<ListMember>)`
 * `deleteMailingListMember(String, String)`
 * `getCampaign(String)`